0degreez-mx/HeroBoot/README.md

 HeroBoot is an intermediate app that transforms your Windows 11 PC boot process into a console-like experience:

+- Helps make your launcher behave like the "home app" in the new Windows Full-Screen Experience (FSE), even though it doesn’t appear as an official option in Windows settings.
 - Plays a custom boot video (intro).
 - Displays a slideshow of your favorite game *hero images*.
 - Launches your preferred game launcher (Steam, Playnite, Heroic, etc.).